weleoka/discdex/README.md

 	- Duration
 	- Encoding/codec
 	- Bitrate
+* Cannot sort alphabetically and group by device yet.

 Specs and options:

 * A choice of the file metadata to include in the indexing system.
 * When using wildcard "*" to index all file endings the filecount for each respective ending come across is not reported to user.
 One solution is a key-value pair ticker counter in the "walk_device" function.

 Security: none

 Code, style and performance: none